 On July 8, a group of friendly Kosovans from Allied Moving company came and put all our stuff into a shipping container and drove away.
 Then we took off to the Alps and hiked for twelve days.
-Luc and I barely had time to recover from that before we packed our bags, loaded a very unhappy Minnie the cat into a cat carrier and headed for our new digs here in the wild west.
+Luc and I barely had time to recover from that before we packed our bags, loaded a very unhappy Minnie the cat into a cat carrier and headed for our new digs here in the wild west, AKA Vancouver.

-As I’m settling into my new, albeit unfurnished, home and getting to know my new city, the mental clarity is slowly returning, like coffee grinds to the bottom of the cup.
+As I’m sitting in my new, albeit unfurnished, home and getting to know my new city, the mental clarity is slowly returning, like coffee grinds to the bottom of the cup.
 The itch to write once again needs scratching.
 What precipitated this post? you’re probably wondering.
 Am I going to tell you the sordid details of my Canadian immigration experience?
 The wonders of shopping on Sunday?
 The exhilaration of running in a midlatitude rainforest?

 No, what happened was I almost fell asleep at the wheel.